 where $d \in \PSDcone{2}$ is the matrix such that $d_{22} = 1$ and is zero elsewhere.
 We note that the affine hull of $F$ is $H$.

 Next, we look at whether there could possibly exist some constant $\kappa > 0$ such that

 i.e., whether amenability could hold globally.
 For concreteness, we use the distance on $\S^2$ induced by the Frobenius norm.
-So suppose that \eqref{eq:bound_cd} holds and denote by $P$ the orthogonal projection operator onto $\aff F$.
+So suppose that \eqref{eq:bound_cd} holds.
 Similar to the sequence of inequalities in the proof that $(i)\Rightarrow (ii)$ in Proposition~\ref{prop:am_eq}, we have

 Next, we consider the following family of points indexed by $\epsilon > 0$: